Mwpereira/Currency-Converter/README.md

 # Currency Converter

-Simple and easy to use live currency exchange calculator.
+Simple and easy to use live currency exchange converter.

 ## 📐 Project Setup